LucasDesport/tiam-fr/docs/index.rst

 ..
-ETSAP-TIAM documentation master file, created by sphinx-quickstart on Wed Mar 29 12:20:53 2023.
+TIAM-FR documentation master file, created by sphinx-quickstart on Wed Mar 29 12:20:53 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ETSAP-TIAM's documentation project!
+TIAM-FR documentation
 ======================================

 .. toctree::